Entanglement entropy and particle number cumulants of disordered fermions: Scaling of the entanglement entropy and of particle-number cumulants

 For arbitrary dimension $d$, the cumulants $C_{2m}$ with $m\geqslant 2$ in the clean case are calculated in \ref{app}.
 The result reads

 Thus, contrary to the variance, higher cumulants ($m\ge 2$) obey a conventional area law, without a logarithmic enhancement.
-Therefore, the variance ($m=1$) is larger, due to the logarithmic factor, than higher cumulants, so that Eq. \eqref{eq:SvsC2} is valid for an arbitrary dimension $d$ in the absence of disorder.
-It is also worth noting that, at least for $d=1$, the coefficients $a_{2m}^{(d)}$ are quite small numerically, see Ref.~\cite{Ivanov2013} and Sec. \ref{Sec.Num}.
+Therefore, the variance ($m=1$) is larger, due to the logarithmic factor, than higher cumulants, so that Eq. \eqref{eq:SvsC2} is valid for an arbitrary dimension $d$ in the absence of disorder \cite{Flindt2011,Calabrese2012,Flindt2012}.
+We note a subtle point related to summation of the series in Eq. \eqref{eq:SvsC}.
+Specifically, the coefficients $a_{2m}^{(d)}$ grow factorially, e.g., $|a_{2m}^{(d=1)}| \sim (2m)!/[(2\pi^2)^m m!]$ \cite{Ivanov2013}, so that the series is formally not convergent.
+However, since the even cumulants have alternating signs, the series \eqref{eq:SvsC} can be summed up using the integral representation of the zeta-function (see \ref{AppSL}).
+Alternatively, one can derive another expansion of the entanglement entropy in terms of the even cumulants, which yields a series that can be summed up directly \cite{Flindt2011,Calabrese2012,Flindt2012,Flindt2015}.
+As shown in \ref{AppSL}, both ways lead to equivalent results.
+This confirms the validity of Eq.~\eqref{eq:SvsC2}, with the total contribution of higher cumulants being smaller by a logarithmic factor.

 In the case of a dirty metal, the disorder-averaged cumulants with $m\geqslant 2$ have the same dependence on the size $L\gg l \gg \lambda_F$ as for the clean case (see \ref{app}):